The Blue Knight (TV series)

-The Blue Knight is an American crime drama series that was broadcast by CBS from December 17, 1975 until October 20, 1976.
+The Blue Knight is an American crime drama series that was broadcast by CBS from December 17, 1975, until October 20, 1976.
 It features George Kennedy as Officer Bumper Morgan.
 The series was based on the 1973 novel of the same name by Joseph Wambaugh and produced by Lorimar Productions.
-It was also inspired by the 1973 television movie The Blue Knight, featuring William Holden, which was broadcast before the series premiered.
+It was also inspired by the 1973 television miniseries The Blue Knight, featuring William Holden, which was broadcast before the series premiered.
+The series pilot (ninety-minutes, with commercial breaks) premiered May 9, 1975, and the series itself was selected as a mid-season replacement for Kate McShane.
+Although the series was renewed in 1976, it competed with ABC's Charlie's Angels (for the same market share, in the 10 P.M.
+EST network time slot).

 Plot

 Bumper Morgan is a veteran police officer of the Los Angeles Police Department, who continues to patrol the streets in uniform.
 The series dealt with Morgan's daily dealings with dangerous criminals and drug dealers.

-Guest actors included Jim Davis, Bruce Glover, Robert Hays, Robert Hoy, Vivi Janiss, Harry Lauter, Gerald McRaney, and Lee Weaver.
+Guest actors included Jim Davis, Bruce Glover, Robert Hays, Robert Hoy, Vivi Janiss, Jeff Goldblum, Harry Lauter, Gerald McRaney, and Lee Weaver.
+Also appearing (in the last three [unaired] episodes) was Barbara Rhoades as Carrie Williams, Bumper's "lady friend."
 After being broadcast for seventeen episodes, the series was cancelled by CBS.
 Six episodes out of the ten produced for its second season were left unaired.